joshua-zingale/visuscript/README.md

 I shall now walk you through setup/installation and the creation of a very basic animation.

+I have tested this package with `Python 3.13.3`.

 ### External Dependencies

 [ffmpeg](https://ffmpeg.org/) and [librsvg](https://gitlab.gnome.org/GNOME/librsvg) must be installed.
 You should be able to download these through a package manager.
 To download with Homebrew, use